Uplift » How Long Can a Lawyer Hold Your Settlement Check?

 Don’t panic if you have concurrent lawsuits against this defendant for a separate matter.
 Signing this release form for your settlement does not mean you must stop pursuing separate claims.

-State on this release form which specific claims you will release the defendant’s insurance company from.
+The release form should state which specific claims you are releasing the defendant’s insurance company from.

-Ensure your attorney checks over this agreement to make certain the terms are fair and reasonable.
+Ensure your attorney reviews this agreement to make certain the terms are fair and reasonable.

 Depending on the number of parties involved in your case, you might need to sign several release forms.

-While it rarely happens, you might find your settlement check is delayed if the defendant disagrees with the provisions made in the release form.
-In this event, the release form needs redrafting and re-signing.
+While it rarely happens, you might find your settlement check is delayed if the defendant disagrees with the provisions in the release form.
+In this event, the release form will need to be redrafted and re-signed.

 Check Clearance

 The defendant will normally send the settlement check to your attorney.
 The attorney will typically hold the check in an escrow or trust account until it clears.
-This usually takes 5 to 7 days for bigger settlement checks.
+This usually takes five to seven days for larger settlement checks.

-Your lawyer then deducts the cost of their legal services, as well as paying any outstanding bills and liens on your behalf.
-When all financial obligations are honored, your attorney sends you a check, either by wire transfer or by mail.
+Your lawyer then deducts the cost of their legal services and pays any outstanding bills and liens on your behalf.
+When all financial obligations are honored, your attorney sends you the remaining funds, either by wire transfer or by mail.

 Paying Liens and Bills

-Anyone involved in a personal injury case is liable to have outstanding medical bills, sometimes liens, too.
-It is your legal obligation to settle these bills as soon as your case settles.
+Anyone involved in a personal injury case may have outstanding medical bills and sometimes liens.
+It is your legal obligation to settle these bills once your case settles.

-As outlined above, your lawyer should make these payments directly from your settlement check before issuing you with the remainder, after legal services are paid for.
+As outlined above, your lawyer should make these payments directly from your settlement funds before deducting their legal fees and issuing you the remainder.

-Most bills related to your case will have a fixed amount, but in some cases your attorney may need to negotiate payment for services like private investigations.
-This can take time and delay your settlement check being issued.
-Be patient and it should be in your financial interests.
+Most bills related to your case will have a fixed amount, but in some cases, your attorney may need to negotiate payment for services like private investigations.
+This can take time and delay the issuance of your settlement check.
+Being patient is usually in your best financial interest.

 Credit Card Icon